 Directors must be able to devote a sufficient amount of time to prepare for, and effectively participate in, Board and Board committee meetings.
 The Nominating and Governance Committee reviews the other commitments of directors annually and otherwise, as required.
-In fiscal year 2022, the Nominating and Governance Committee noted that Ms Lloyd, who is considered a financial expert by virtue of her qualifications and previous experience, serves on a total of three public company audit committees (including the Company's Audit Committee).
-The Board has determined that such simultaneous service does not impair the ability of Ms Lloyd to effectively serve as Chair of the Company's Audit Committee.
+In fiscal year 2023, as part of the review, the Nominating and Governance Committee and Board noted that no audit committee member simultaneously serves on the audit committee of more than three public companies.